 So despite its small size, Åndalsnes boasts a wide range of attractions and activities that cater to travellers of all types, from thrill-seekers to tranquility-seekers.
 Here are some of the best things to do in Åndalsnes.

-One of the main attractions in Åndalsnes is the Romsdalsgondolen, a recently opened cable car that takes visitors up to the mountain peak of Nesaksla.
+One of the main attractions in Åndalsnes is the Romsdal Gondola, a recently opened cable car that takes visitors up to the mountain peak of Nesaksla.

-At NOK 540 for a roundtrip, a ride on Romsdalsgondolen is not cheap, but the view is incomparable.
-Those taking just a one-way trip will pay NOK 360.
-The cable car opens at 10am.
+At NOK 560 for a roundtrip, a ride on the Romsdal Gondola is not cheap, but the view is incomparable.
+Walking up the mountain is popular with locals, and those taking just a one-way trip on the cable car will pay NOK 360.

 For those who prefer an even more leisurely adventure, the Rauma Railway offers a relaxed yet joyful experience.